English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 festivities.
 The targets are mostly beer barrels.
 In the long-gone

-past, 'en plaine' and 'en rue' probably have been the same game.
-The
+past, 'en plaine' and 'en rue' probably were the same game.
+The church

-church and councils forbade this game in many towns and villages,
+and councils forbade this game in many towns and villages, except

-except during religious feasts.
-It was considered too dangerous for
+during religious feasts.
+It was considered too dangerous for players as

-players as well as spectators and passers-by.
-Many councils allow the
+well as spectators and passers-by.
+Many councils allow the street game

 There are various less official variants of the crosse game, of which we mention: